mattmorgis/github-token-exchange/README.md

 ## Overview

-GitHub Actions workflows [can use OIDC tokens to authenticate with external services](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/about-security-hardening-with-openid-connect?utm_source=chatgpt.com#updating-your-workflows-for-oidc), but sometimes you need the workflow to act as a GitHub App rather than using the default GITHUB_TOKEN.
-This service bridges that gap by:
+GitHub Actions workflows [can use OIDC tokens to authenticate with external services](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/about-security-hardening-with-openid-connect?utm_source=chatgpt.com#updating-your-workflows-for-oidc).
+This service converts those OIDC tokens into GitHub App access tokens, allowing workflows to act as a GitHub App without requiring the App's private key to be stored in the repository(s).

-1. Receiving an OIDC token from a GitHub Actions workflow
-2. Validating the token with GitHub's OIDC provider
-3. Checking that your GitHub App is installed on the target repository
-4. Returning a short-lived access token signed with your App's private key

-The workflow can then use this access token to perform operations as the GitHub App, with all the benefits of App-based authentication (better rate limits, clearer audit trails, granular permissions).

 ## How It Works

+1. Receives an OIDC token from a GitHub Actions workflow
+2. Validates the token with GitHub's public keys and an `aud` check
+3. Creates a JWT signed with your app's private key and exchanges for an installation access token
+4. Returns a short-lived access token to perform operations as the GitHub App

 ```mermaid
 sequenceDiagram